sizovs/sizovs.github.io/about.md

 # Hi. 👋

-My name is Eduards.
+My name is Eduard.
 I am a professional software engineer with 15+ years of experience.
 I've been involved in tech in different roles, including a team leader, chief architect, engineering manager, CTO, advisor, and independent consultant.

 <figure>
 <img src="/images/about.jpg">